Apply

 - Learn to identify perennials, annuals, trees, and shrubs

-- Help design and install new perennial beds throughout the gardens
+- Help design and renovate areas throughout the perennial garden

 - Evaluate new plant varieties, most of which are not yet available to the general public